Ash-siv4/SkillsBlock/Blockchain/README.md

 To recap any of the topics covered in the live session, navigate into the *courseware* folder and find the folder for the topic you wish to go over.

-## Exercises
+## Labs

-To practice what you have learnt from the live session, navigate into the *exercises* folder and work through any of the exercises listed in it.
+To practice what you have learnt from the live session, navigate into the *labs* folder and work through any of the exercises listed in it.

 ## Projects